-Graphic Equalizer: Many audio editing programs such as Cakewalk’s Sonar Software Suites and Steinberg’s Cubase include this helpful tool; it applies a series of band filters to an audio file, each of which works on a certain range of the spectrum.
+Graphic Equalizer: Many audio editing programs such as PreSonus Studio One and Steinberg Cubase include this helpful tool; it applies a series of band filters to an audio file, each of which works on a certain range of the spectrum.
 For example, the frequencies that fall within the range, typically one-third octave, can be boosted or cut.

 Harmonics: A frequency that is a whole-number multiple of the fundamental frequency.
 For example, if the fundamental frequency of a sound is 440Hz, then the first two harmonics are 880Hz and 1,320Hz (1.32kHz).
 See Overtone.

 Harmonic Distortion: The addition of harmonics that was not present in the original signal.

 Hertz (Hz): A unit of measurement denoting frequency originally measured as one cycle per second (CPS): 20 Hz = 20 CPS.
 Kilohertz (kHz) are Hertz measured in multiples of 1,000.